akiraaisha/usbtracker/README.md

 ## List know USB storage devices ##

-If you want to list all USB storage devices known by Windows, use the "-u" flag to get a simple list or the "-uu" flag if you want to get a detailed list :
+If you want to list all USB storage devices known by Windows, use the "-u" flag to get a simple list :

 ```
 PS C:\XXX\XXX\XXX\XXX> .\usbtracker.py -u